-At the very end of 2011, we decided to meet the coming 2012 in a different and quite unusual atmosphere.
+At the very end of the year, we decided to meet the coming 2012 in a different and quite unusual atmosphere.
 Guess, how and where would you get more impressions and emotions as usual?
 And – it should not be too far away from your home.

 As we lived in Latvia that time, almost the only option we figured out was visiting Saint Petersburg in Russia.
 Saint Petersburg, some call it also the Venice of the North, was chosen as our destination because it is often described as the most Western city of Russia.
 Perhaps, it is most western biut only after you get there.Historic centre and related groups of monuments of Saint Petersburg are listed as UNESCO World Heritage site.